Angelie-Wu/refactoring/README.md

 # Task 1: Initial Code Clean Up

-Before we get to work refactoring the design, we'll take time to clean up our starter code.
+Before we get to work refactoring the design, w e'll take time to clean up our starter code.

 Both Bob Martin and SonarSource, the company that develops the SonarQube plugin, promote a ["Clean as You Code" mindset](https://docs.sonarsource.com/sonarqube/latest/user-guide/clean-as-you-code/):